 This financial report is designed to provide interested parties with a general overview of the School's finances and to demonstrate the School's accountability for the money it receives.
-If you have questions about this report or need additional information, contact Barry Goldberg, President, Board of Directors - Sunshine Charter Academy, d/b/a SunEd High School at (954) 678-3939; 2360 West Oakland Park Boulevard, Oakland Park, Florida 33311.
+If you have questions about this report or need additional information, contact the President of the Board of Directors - Sunshine Charter Academy, d/b/a SunEd High School at (954) 678-3939; 2360 West Oakland Park Boulevard, Oakland Park, Florida 33311.